CartoDB/CartoDB-SQL-API/doc/sql_batch_api.md

 });
 ```

+## Retrieving Job Results

+In some scenarios, you may need to collect the job results.
+If that is the case, wrap the query with SELECT * INTO, or CREATE TABLE AS.
+The results are stored in a new table in your database.
+For example:

+1. A job query, `SELECT * FROM user_dataset;`

+2. Wrap the query, `SELECT * INTO job_result FROM (SELECT * FROM user_dataset) AS job;`

+3. Once the table is created, retrieve the results through the CartoDB SQL API, `SELECT * FROM  job_result;`

 ## Usage Notes

 For best practices, ensure that you are following these recommended usage notes when using the SQL Batch API: